earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Hi Cloud Kinski, are you real space aliens?

 A: Yes, we are real space aliens.

+Q: Then why do you look like humans with crazy cool makeup and costumes?

+A: That is our disguise.
 Are you a real Earthling journalist human, Mr. Humon?

 Q: Yes, I am a real Earthling journalist human.
 So what is your goal?